 2: The mountains, the ocean and the beaches!

-3: The food in Vancouver is out of this world
+3: The food in British Columbia is out of this world

 Until you’ve eaten really, really good food, it’s quite possible to have no idea just how good it can get.
 In Vancouver, it gets really good.
 This is a real foodie city and with seafood caught and bought a stone’s throw away, emigrants to Vancouver often remark on the fact that food simply tastes better here!
 There are many award-winning restaurants and cafes here as well as amazing food markets and specialist shops for the budding chefs among us.